 6. What is their view of our client as an organisation?

 It’s common for people to ask for industry experience.
 As discussed last time, 90% of Competitive Intelligence is about Intelligence skills.
 Too much industry experience can blind you.
 Without external input, there’s a temptation to find out what you want to find out.
 Not what’s actually going on.

 It allows us to get away with asking calculated and deliberately daft questions.
 We always find someone keen to fill in the gaps in our knowledge.

 We developed an extensive investigation using primary research methods.
 We talked to people who could know the answer.
 This represented 50% of the data gathering.
 Most of it was talking face-to-face with target employees.

 We defined the who, what, where and when, and the how of the competitor.
 We did this by getting out into the field.

 Driving through a mid-Wales valley to a pretty country village.
 A lovely way to spend a sunny spring day.
 Coffee and a bacon sandwich from the village cafe.
-And onto the place, we could call home for a couple of days.
+And onto the place we could call home for a couple of days.
 Then onto the quarry, factory and showroom complex.
-Sitting in the car looking at the entrance and doing some truck spotting.
+Sitting in the car, looking at the entrance and doing some truck spotting.
 An hour with the window down, counting them in and counting them out.
-The draft of dusty air and the growl of the engine drowning out the sounds of birdsong.
+The draft of dusty air and the growl of the engine drowned out the sounds of birdsong.

 Noting where the vehicles were from and how many were leaving and entering the complex.
 Working out how long they were in the yard and many other things.
 We would do this another eight times over the next couple of days to find the averages.
 But, luckily our hotel was the local pub, and the plant did not operate a night shift.